kesharinilesh/Rain-Prediction-in-Australia/README.md

-In this project, I have used a rainfall dataset from Australian Government's Bureau of Meteorology , cleaned the data, and applied different classification algorithm on the data.
+This is a guided coursera project, here I have used a rainfall dataset from Australian Government's Bureau of Meteorology , cleaned the data, and applied different classification algorithm on the data.

 I have used following algorithms to build this model: